Foods Your Kids Will LOVE

 - Don’t settle for a boring sandwich!
 Use cookie cutters to turn whole grain bread and cheese into fun shapes with recipes like this apple cheese pita pizzas.

-- Similarly, make mini PB&J bites for a fun after school snack.
+- Similarly, make mini PB&J bites for a fun after-school snack.
 Make a regular peanut butter and jelly sandwich, then cut it into small rounds using a small circular cookie cutter.
 Watch how fast they get devoured!

 - Use cookie cutters to cut larger fruit!
 Watermelons are perfect for this (see Super Crew kid Tom-Tom’s watermelon popsicles for more ideas with watermelon).
-Other large cookie-cutter friendly fruit include honeydew melon, cantaloupe, pineapple, apples, and pears.
+Other large cookie-cutter friendly fruit includes honeydew melon, cantaloupe, pineapple, apples, and pears.